 - Medical leave coverage.
 When good employees take temporary medical leave, it can be difficult to find a replacement for them.
 A staffing agency can send an employee to fill the holes in a schedule for a few weeks to months, allowing for a seamless transition when the permanent employee returns to work.

 - Save on employee benefits.
 Employee benefits make up over 30% of the cost of employee salary.
-While agency staff generally charge more per hour, companies do not have to offer temporary employees benefits like health insurance or paid time off.
+While agency staff generally charge more per hour, companies do not have to offer common medical assistant benefits to temporary employees.

 Cons of Using a Medical Assistant Staffing Agency

 - Expensive: Agency employees have to be flexible, quick learners, and able to adapt to new facilities without much training.
 Because of this, they are usually paid a higher hourly rate than permanent employees.
 This, combined with the fees that are charged by the agency itself, mean that agency medical assistants can become much more expensive than permanent employees.

 - Often temporary.
 When a company is desperate for more staff to keep their patients taken care of, an agency is a great choice.
 Often, agency staff offer a short-term solution to a long-term problem.
 Healthcare facilities may have to hire short term agency medical assistants while they look for more permanent staff.

 - Unsupportive permanent staff.
 It is common knowledge that agency healthcare workers are paid a higher hourly wage than permanent staff.
 This can cause negativity and resentment towards the temporary workers.
 Agency staff are often victims of workplace bullying, which can negatively affect the entire culture of an organization.

 - Low agency employee motivation.
 Because a temporary employee knows they won’t be around forever, they may not have the same buy-in or commitment level as a more permanent employee.
 A temporary medical assistant is less likely to go the extra mile, because they are not motivated by job longevity.